 - First three fiscal periods of recently incorporated entities.
 For tax purposes, the beginning of business operations is when a company generates taxable income.

 - Taxpayers whose sales prices are controlled by the government.
+In accordance to the Regulation of Law 822, these taxpayers are those engaged in the distribution of electrical power business.

 - Taxpayers that ceased operations on account of force majeure.